toddaustin07/edgebridge/README.md

 ### Forwarding Edge Driver HTTP Requests
 Scenario:  The Edge driver wants the server to **forward** an HTTP request to somewhere *outside* the LAN

+The Edge driver would issue the following HTTP request to the fowarding bridge server:
 ```
 [GET | POST] http://192.168.1.140:8088/api/forward?url=<URL string>
 ```